What is Binding?

 How To Measure for a Binder

 Measuring for a binder is different to bra sizing.
 With your arms by your side, take a snug measurement under your arms around the fullest part of your chest over the nipples (without clothing).
 Refer to the size chart of your chosen binder.
 If applicable, we have included notes recommending to go up or down a size depending on the size.
-Be sure to check the size chart for each style because sizing of different style differ, even within the same brand.
+Be sure to check the size chart for each style because sizing of different styles differ, even within the same brand.

 We are always happy to advise with sizing.
 If you need some help, send us an email with your chest measurement and the binder/s you are considering.